• Skip to main content

 Formulas written this way are:

-3. Intuitive: where there are formulas in contiguous cells experienced Excel users will expect that the formula can be copied and pasted to all adjacent cells.
-So if someone inherits your file (or helps you with a formula ;-)) and they edit the formula, they will do so in the top left cell in the range of formulas and then copy and paste it to the remaining cells in the table.
+- Intuitive: where there are formulas in contiguous cells experienced Excel users will expect that the formula can be copied and pasted to all adjacent cells.
+So if someone inherits your file and they edit the formula, they will do so in the top left cell in the range of formulas and then copy and paste it to the remaining cells in the table.
 However, this could result in errors if, for example, they don't notice that your formulae 15 rows down and 3 columns to the right are subtly different because you hard keyed some criteria!

 Absolute vs Relative References

-The other feature of an efficient formula is leveraging absolute and relative references.
-Those $ signs you see in the formula are stipulating when a reference is absolute or relative.
+Another hallmark of an efficient formula is its adept use of absolute and relative references.
+Those $ symbols within a formula denote whether a reference is fixed or dynamic.

 Notice how some cell references have the column and row references absolute like this: $D$2